jaipack17/2D-Projectile-Module/README.md

 # About

 Using this module, you can create dynamic projectiles for your 2 dimensional GUI-Based Roblox games!
-No matter what the rotation of the weapon is, you are able to shoot projectiles in the direction the weapon is facing!
+No matter what the rotation of the weapon is, you are able to shoot projectiles in the direction the weapon is facing to!